Use the Save as shortcut in Excel by pressing F12 or Ctrl + S. Reach the function through the File Tab or Quick Access Toolbar.

 Let us see a short case study.
 It will be useful if you are working with shared Excel Workbooks.

-Sometimes a small team working on a project and uses the same spreadsheet together.
-In this case, the best practice is to using file sharing.
-By using this way, the source file keeps untouched because it is not editable.
+Sometimes, a small team works on a project and uses the same spreadsheet together.
+In this case, the best practice is to use file sharing.
+By using this way, the source file is kept untouched because it is not editable.

 In the example, the project manager has created a file and shared the file with the project members.
 Some project members have applied custom calculations and functions and saved the changes in the file.